horohoro-Git/PenguinRestaurant/README.md

-06/08 Added sound to the gacha map and adjusted patty orientation on the burger grill 06/09 Conducting tests for migrating the rendering pipeline from Built-In to URP 06/10 Completed migration to URP and restored broken batching caused by the pipeline change
+06/08 Added sound to the gacha map and adjusted patty orientation on the burger grill 06/09 Conducting tests for migrating the rendering pipeline from Built-In to URP 06/10 Completed migration to URP and restored broken batching caused by the pipeline change 06/11 Added a custom time scale for the restaurant and made all non-UI asynchronous operations in the restaurant follow it; also added a minigame entry feature